R&D Partnerships Doing Big Things at Utah FORGE

 FORGE R&D projects across the country

 Also, in April of this year, the Utah FORGE team successfully completed a three-stage hydraulic stimulation of its first highly deviated injection well, an important phase of the project and a key milestone in creating a fully human-made geothermal reservoir.
 The stimulation involved injecting fluid into rocks at high pressures to create new fractures and make the rocks permeable and able to harness geothermal.
 Initial results are promising, and after the new subsurface reservoir is mapped the FORGE team anticipates drilling the second full-size wellbore in early 2023.
 With continued success, FORGE has the potential to chart a commercial pathway for further EGS development.
-Read the full EERE Success Story.
+Read the full success story about this GTO initiative.

 DOE Announces Winners of 2022 Collegiate Wind Competition